ctfs/write-ups-2016/hackcon-ctf-2016/pwn/easiest-pwn-not-250/README.md

 [gdb(-peda)](https://github.com/longld/peda), [qira](https://github.com/BinaryAnalysisPlatform/qira),
 [libc-database](https://github.com/niklasb/libc-database) and [checksec](http://www.trapkit.de/tools/checksec.html).
 This challenge was introduced with a different binary, which was changed close to the beginning.
-However we didn't noticed this changed until several hours later and cost us quite a lot of time, nevertheless it was relatively easy exploiting challenge with a wide range of hardening measures.
+However we didn't noticed this change until several hours later and it cost us quite a lot of time.
+Nevertheless it was a relatively easy exploiting challenge with a wide range of hardening measures.

-We are starting of by analysing the binary with the file command:
+We are starting off by analysing the binary with the file command:

 	$ file ./pwnie
 	pwnie: ELF 32-bit LSB executable, Intel 80386,..., dynamically linked, not stripped